robertmaxwilliams/max-website/blog/2021-2-18-Thesis-Spring-Week-6.md

   1881  15139  86039 Robust fuzzy clustering for multiple instance regression..txt

 Word (middle column) being what I'm interested in.
 If I do the same to my pdf (or my tex) then I get about 3,000 words.
-So aparently I'm anywhere from 3/8ths of the amount of content I need to 1/5th or 3/20.
+So apparently I'm anywhere from 3/8ths of the amount of content I need to 1/5th or 3/20.

 That feels about right.
 I'm ready to get to work now.